-Application for 1915(c) HCBS Waiver: Draft SC.008.03.03 - Oct 01, 2024
+Application for 1915(c) HCBS Waiver: SC.0675.R03.06 - Oct 01, 2024 (as of Oct 01, 2024)

-Reimbursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
+a.
+Co-Payment Requirements.
+Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
+These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
 Select one:

-No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant.
+No. The state does not impose a co-payment or similar charge upon participants for waiver services.

 Yes.
-Per 42 CFR §441.310(a)(2)(ii), the state will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
-The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.

-usec to reimburse these costs:

-pendix . : Financial Accountability

-1-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)

-for wa wment Requirements.
-Specify whether the state imposes a co-payment or similar charge upon waiver participant iver services.
-These charges are calculated per service and have the effect of reducing the total computable claim eral financial participation.
-Select one:

-N o.
-The state does not impose a co-payment or similar charge upon participants for waiver services.

-Y s.
 The state imposes a co-payment or similar charge upon participants for one or more waiver services.

 i.
 Co-Pay Arrangement.

-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies
+Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):

 Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):

 Nominal deductible

 Coinsurance

 Co-Payment

 Other charge

-Specify: